ujjalsharma100/curio-agent-sdk/README.md

 ### Connectors

 Pluggable connector framework for external services.
-Implement the `Connector` ABC and register tools are auto-discovered at startup.
+Implement the `Connector` ABC and tools are auto-discovered at startup.

 ```python
 from curio_agent_sdk import Connector